haidee09/DrivingApp-docs/doc/adminManual/tests.md

 ### DrivingApp Service

-Verify the execution of every endpoint of DrivingApp Service API, using the following console commands:
+Verify the running of every endpoint of DrivingApp Service API, using the following console commands:

 - To check the endpoint /api use the following command: